tekknolagi/isdt/lecture-notes/2-vcs.md

 $
 ```

-This tells us some metadata about the commit object: the ID; the author; the
+This tells us some metadata about the commit object: the hash; the author; the
 date; the message; what files changed.
 While `git show` is showing us a *diff*
 of the file, it's important to note that Git stores *whole files* with every
-commit, not changes.
-The output to `git show` computes these change
+commit, not changes. `git show` computes the diff between a commit and its
-descriptions on the fly for your benefit.[^git-stores-trees]
+parent on the fly for your benefit.[^git-stores-trees]

 [^git-stores-trees]: To verify this, look at the output of `git cat-file`: